 - Soak kitchen twine in a small bowl with water.
 Set aside.
 Preheat your grill to 350° F.

-- Slice pineapple on four sides to make 4 planks.
+- Stand the pineapple up on a cutting surface and slice down next to the core on each of the four sides to create 4 "planks".
 Cut and store pineapple in refrigerator for another use.